pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 library(dplyr) # for piping
 library(ggplot2) # for visualization
 library(ggthemes) # for custom visualization
+library(broom) # needing for tidying model summary output into a df
 ```

 Importing, Exploring, Cleaning, Normalizing / Centering, and Prepping the Data